-Rick Richardson isn’t an economist, but he’s seen what all those years of a poor economy has done to America’s workplaces, though under Obama, for quite a few Americans, things got back on tracks again.
+Rick Richardson isn’t an economist, but he’s seen what all those years of a poor economy have done to America’s workplaces, though under Obama, for quite a few Americans, things got back on tracks again.
 Many feel left behind, though.

 Desks long left vacant by laid-off workers.
-Idled or aging printers, fax machines and other office equipment.
+Idled or aging printers, fax machines, and other office equipment.
 And fewer calls for his services as a technician.

 “Places I used to go to that used to have 75 people are down to 35,” said Richardson, who covers a 60-mile territory in and around downtown Atlanta for Konica Business Technologies Inc. “[Companies] are holding onto equipment longer.
 A lot of them are saying, ‘Let’s just hold on and let’s see which way the economy’s going to turn.’ “

 The 40-month-old economic downturn has forced companies and individuals alike to get creative about getting through the tough times.
 Call it make-do economics.

 Companies are keeping equipment longer, furloughing workers, subleasing office space and video conferencing, in lieu of travel, to save money.
 Workers, faced with dwindling savings and no real wage growth, are brown-bagging their lunches, traveling less — even downsizing their living arrangements.

 “In the short run, making do is key,” said John Silvia, chief economist at Wells Fargo Securities in Charlotte.

 The penchant for penny-pinching has created opportunities, too.
 It’s given rise to businesses that help companies squeeze the most out of their workers and machines.